shackbarth/xtuple/docs/UBUNTU_SETUP.md

   * `control`-`shift`-`p`
   * type `install p`, select `Package Control: Install Package`
-  * type the name of the package and select it from the list
+  * type the name of the package and select from the list